michaelpq/michaelpq.github.io/_posts/2014-11-20-postgres-9-5-feature-highlight-pg-dump-snapshots.markdown

-image of the database at the *moment* the slot has been created, or putting it in other words *before* any changes in the replication slot have been consumed, something aimed to be extremely useful for replication solutions or cases like online migration and upgrade of databases because it means that the dump can be used as a base image on which changes could be replayed without data lost.
+image of the database at the *moment* the slot has been created, or putting it in other words *before* any changes in the replication slot have been consumed, something aimed to be extremely useful for replication solutions or cases like online migration/upgrade of databases because it means that the dump can be used as a base image on which changes could be replayed without data lost.
 Then, the dump can simply be done like that: